 They are usually represented with a diagram with swimlanes which represent the different categories of the service blueprint.

-Key components of the service blueprint
+Key Elements of the Service Blueprint

 The service blueprint distinguishes between onstage and backstage employee activities which are represented with its key components.